jimbog/rails-blogger/README.md

 ===
 Up until this point we've been using SQLite as our database, but unfortunately Heroku doesn't support the use of SQLite.
 So we're going to be running Postgres instead.
-Setting this up is easy you'll need to open the Gemfile and make your Gemfile look like:
+Setting this up is easy you'll need to open the Gemfile and add the `gem 'pg'` and the `gem 'rails_12factor'` make your Gemfile look like:

 ```ruby
 source 'https://rubygems.org'